 The municipality has in the previous years embarked in various development projects that include the upgrading of roads and construction of storm water drainage that will contribute in the road infrastructure development.
-1208 job opportunities have been created targeting the unemployed youth and women through the CWP Programme whereas the EPWP has created 371 jobs.
+1158 job opportunities have been created targeting the unemployed youth and women through the CWP Programme whereas the EPWP has created 69 jobs.
 The EPWP programme is categorized in to the following sub-programmes: IG (incentive grant) Infrastructure, Youth in waste jobs, EMLM waste management, and IG adopt sport.
+Public works has also created 230 job opportunities that will sustain the beneficiaries for a period of three years.

-We acknowledge the work of the Municipal Manager, Senior administration, IDP unit team, in developing a strategic integrated development plan that is aligned to our budget, service delivery implementation and monitoring and evaluation processes.
-The development of the 2018-2019 IDP will assist the municipality in ensuring that the long term vision and outcome is achieved.
+We acknowledge the work of the Municipal Manager, Senior administration, IDP unit team, in developing A strategic integrated development plan that is aligned to our budget, service delivery implementation and monitoring and evaluation processes.
+The review of the 2019-2020 IDP will assist the municipality in ensuring that the long term vision and outcome is achieved.